 The University's primary market continues to be African Americans and other underrepresented minorities.
 The University will continue to increase its efforts to attract students of all races, while enhancing its position as a leading producer of African American graduates through strategies to attract well-qualified students, as well as enhanced processes to increase admissions-to-enrollment yield rates, graduation rates and employment outcomes.
 This will necessitate a continued focus on retention, student progression and graduation and quality of instruction in particular strategic areas.
 The University also seeks to enhance its customer services and its business operations in student and financial services to promote efficiency and compliance with internal and external requirements.
 Furthermore, the University seeks to enhance its standing as a doctoral research university through increased research activity by incentivizing faculty, particularly in STEM and health-related disciplines, with an expectation of increased external funding.
-In this regard, the University will examine faculty workload, including course load, with the aim of increasing time for research in order to improve research productivity.
 Although we have realized efficiencies and made strides in various areas, in order to create transformational change, additional funds are essential.
 To help support these initiatives, the University will do its share in raising external funds.